Maximin share: Existence of MMS-fair allocations

+Amanatidis, Markakis, Nikzad and Saberi showed that MMS allocations exist and can be found in polynomial time for the case of ternary valuations, in which each items are valued at 0, 1 or 2.

+Uriel Feige proved that MMS allocations always exists in bivalued instances, in which there are some two values a and b, and each agent values every item at either a or b.

 Approximations

 Budish introduced an approximation to the 1-of-n MMS—the 1-of-($n+1$) MMS - each agent receives at least as much as he could get by partitioning into n+1 bundles and getting the worst one.
 In general, for any d > n, one can consider the 1-of-d MMS as an approximation to the 1-of-n MMS, and look for an allocation in which, for each agent i:$V_i(Z_i) \geq \operatorname{MMS}_{i}^{1\text{-out-of-}d}(C)$Note that the value of the 1-of-d MMS is a weakly decreasing function of d.
 This is called an ordinal approximation, since it depends only on the ranking of the bundles, and not on their precise values.

 Procaccia and Wang introduced a different kind of approximation - the multiplicative approximation to MMS: an allocation is r-fraction MMS-fair, for some fraction r in [0,1], if each agent's value is at least a fraction r of the value of his/her MMS, that is, for each agent i:$V_i(Z_i) \geq r\cdot \operatorname{MMS}_{i}^{1\text{-out-of-}n}(C)$Suppose one can choose between two algorithms: the first guarantees a multiplicative approximation (e.g. 3/4-fraction MMS), while the second guarantees an ordinal approximation (e.g. 1-out-of-(3n/2) MMS).
 Which of the two guarantees is higher?
 The answer depends on the values.